Term/Semester Start Requirements

 - Contact Student Academic & Financial Services to review their invoices and payment arrangements.

-- Invoices are mailed beginning in May (for the fall term), and emailed in October (for the winter term) and January (for the spring term).
+- Invoices are mailed beginning in May (for the fall term/semester), and emailed in October (for the winter term), December (for the spring semester) and January (for the spring term).

-- Students are encouraged to contact Student Academic & Financial Services to streamline the process of completing the term start requirements
+- Students are encouraged to contact Student Academic & Financial Services to streamline the process of completing the term/semester start requirements

 - Meet the Payment Deadline Requirement.